aherbert/gdsc/README.md

 and add the GDSC update site.
 All the plugins will appear under the 'Plugins > GDSC' menu.

+Some plugins require on the following 3rd party updates sites:
+3D_Viewer; ImageScience; TrackMate

 Installation from source
 ------------------------